Kamaleshwaran-Valarmathi/Wanderlust/README.md

 - Discover activities offered in each destination.
 - Sign up for activities as a passenger.
 - Calculate discounted prices for premium, gold, and standard members.
-- Check the available capacity for each activity to avoid overbooking.
+- Check the total capacity, enrolled capacity and available capacity for each available activity.

 ## Prerequisites